athos-ribeiro/noturno/README.md

 * **press the Add-On button on the toolbar and toggle the switch on the menu**
 * press **Alt-Shift-X**

+### One-click toggle

+Starting on version 1.2, noturno supports one click toggle for proxy configurations.
+To enable this option,

+* right-click noturno button,
+* check the "One click toggle" box.

+Now you can toggle your proxy configurations just by clicking the button on the top right of your browser.
+Note that to change the proxy configurations, like host or port, you need to deactivate the "One click togle" feature.

 ### Android support

 noturno does not support android for now.
 The calls bellow are not supported on